okkez/aws-assume-role-rs/README.md

 role_arn = arn:aws:iam::123456789876:role/Maintainer
 ```

-The INI file format ignores all sections that doesn't have property `role_arn`.
+The INI file format ignores all sections that do not have property `role_arn`.

 ## Interactive mode